Emmanuel Rivera Player Props: Diamondbacks vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 21st-ranked team ERA across all league pitching staffs (4.43).
+- The Tigers' 4.51 team ERA ranks 21st among all league pitching staffs.

-- Tigers pitchers combine to give up 72 total home runs at a rate of 1.2 per game (to rank 18th in baseball).
+- Tigers pitchers combine to surrender 74 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

-- In his most recent appearance on Saturday against the Chicago White Sox, the righty went seven innings, giving up one earned run while surrendering two hits.
+- The lefty's last time out was on Sunday against the Chicago White Sox, when he tossed five innings, surrendering one earned run while giving up three hits.

-- The 31-year-old has put up a 3.21 ERA and 6.9 strikeouts per nine innings across nine games this season, while giving up a batting average of .211 to opposing hitters.
+- The 32-year-old has a 5.57 ERA and 8.9 strikeouts per nine innings in 11 games this season, while allowing a batting average of .242 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.